sheeehy/v2/README.md

 ##  v2 of my personal website.
-Built with React, Next.js and Tailwind.
+Built with Next.js, React and Tailwind.

 ## Getting Started